Convergence of the majorized PAM method with subspace correction for low-rank composite factorization model: Numerical experiments

 \section{Numerical experiments}

-To validate the efficiency of Algorithm \ref{MPAMSC}, we apply it to compute one-bit matrix completions with noise, and compare its performance with that of a line-search PALM described in Appendix B. All numerical tests are performed in MATLAB 2024a on a laptop computer running on 64-bit Windows Operating System with an Intel(R) Core(TM) i9-13905H CPU 2.60GHz and 32 GB RAM.
+To validate the efficiency of Algorithm \ref{MPAMSC}, we apply it to compute one-bit matrix completions with noise, and compare its performance with that of PALM\_ls (i.e., Algorithm \ref{LSPALM} in Appendix B), PLAM (i.e., Algorithm 2 without line search), and the Hybrid AMM proposed in \cite{TaoQianPan22} but without line search.
+All tests are performed in MATLAB 2024b on a laptop computer running on 64-bit Windows Operating System with an Intel(R) Core(TM) i9-13905H CPU 2.60GHz and 32 GB RAM.